PDC-qualifying-School: Dein Weg zu Erfolg und Ruhm

 Lukas ist Dart Fan der ersten Stunde und seit über 10 Jahren passionierter Dartspieler.
 Spätestens nach dem Besuch der Darts WM 2016 im ehrwürdigen Alexandra Palace mit seinem späteren Co-Founder und damaligen WG-Partner Timm war für ihn klar: Darts muss auch in Deutschland größer und bekannter werden.
 Mit myDartpfeil und dem weltweit einzigartigen Dartpfeil Konfigurator kann sich jeder Dartspieler - von Anfänger bis Profi - seine eigenen, perfekten Dartpfeile zusammenstellen und individuell gestalten.

-Anyone who senses early on that it could be enough for a great darts career should start looking into the possibilities early on in order to gain a foothold in the PDC circus.
+Anyone who feels early on that they have the potential for a great darts career should start looking into the possibilities early on to gain a foothold in the PDC circus.

-The easiest way to take a step towards becoming a dart professional is to secure the so-called Tour Card through the PDC Q-School.
+The easiest way to take a step towards becoming a darts professional is to secure the so-called Tour Card through the PDC Q-School.

-Well, “easy” is probably a bit of a loose word, as several hundred dart players who want to fulfill their dream of becoming a dart professional take part in the PDC Q-School.
+Well, “easy” is probably a bit of an understatement, because ultimately, several hundred darts players take part in the PDC Q-School, all of whom want to fulfill their dream of becoming a darts professional.

-Nevertheless, this tournament is considered the gateway to the PDC for everyone and perhaps also the beginning of a great darts career.
+Nevertheless, this tournament is considered the gateway to the PDC for everyone and perhaps also the start of a great darts career.

-In this blog post we will go into the beginnings of Q-School in more detail and explain how the tournament format works.
+In this blog post, we take a closer look at the beginnings of Q-School and explain how the tournament format works.

 The PDC Q-School: How it all began

-Of course everyone knows Premier League D arts .
-But since 2011 there has been a completely new system in the PDC to enable virtually all players in Germany and Europe to take the first step towards becoming a dart professional .
+Of course, everyone knows about Premier League Darts .
+But since 2011, the PDC has had a completely new system in place to enable virtually all players in Germany and Europe to take the first step toward becoming a professional darts player .

-This is done via the so-called Q-School, which exists in Great Britain and in Germany for the remaining European countries.
+This is done through the so-called Q-School, which exists in Great Britain and in Germany for the remaining European countries.

-At the beginning, a system was used in which the top 101 players in the PDC Order of Merit automatically received a tour card.
-There were also the two finalists of the Women's World Championship at the PDC.
+Initially, a system was used in which the top 101 players in the PDC Order of Merit automatically received a tour card.
+In addition, the two finalists of the PDC Women's World Championship were eligible.

-The remaining 25 tour cards at the time were played out via the PDC's so-called Q-School.
-The number of players who qualified via the PDC Order of Merit has now been reduced, meaning that several tour cards are being played .
+The remaining 25 tour cards were awarded through the PDC's Q-School.
+Since then, the number of players who qualified through the PDC Order of Merit has been reduced, so more tour cards are available .

 The PDC Q-School: How it all began

-But what is the Q-School and what is the point of getting a tour card?
+But what is Q-School and what is the benefit of receiving a tour card?

-The Tourcard enables a player to take part in all major tournaments throughout the year .
-For example, the respective players have the opportunity to take part in all Players Championship tournaments as well as the UK Open Qualifier tournaments.
+The Tour Card allows a player to participate in all major tournaments throughout the year .
+For example, players have the opportunity to participate in all Players Championship tournaments and the UK Open Qualifier tournaments.

-The prize money ultimately flows into the Order of Merit, which allows a darts professional to move up .
+The prize money ultimately flows into the Order of Merit, which allows a darts professional to work his way up .

-For example, the Q-School takes place on four days in a row in Germany.
-If a player reaches the semi-finals , he receives a tour card .
-Over four days, 16 tour cards are played this way.
+Q-School, for example, takes place over four consecutive days in Germany.
+If a player reaches the semifinals , he or she receives a tour card .
+Over four days, 16 tour cards will be awarded in this way.

-Infobox: The remaining tour cards are earned by the players who rank behind them in the PDC Q-School Order of Merit.
-At least that's how it was at the beginning of Q-School.
-You can read two sections below about how qualification for a Tourcard works today.
+Infobox: The remaining tour cards are earned by the players ranked below them in the PDC Q-School Order of Merit.
+At least, that was the case at the beginning of Q-School.
+You can read about how the qualification process for a tour card works today two sections below.

-In principle, every player who has reached the age of 16 can register with the Q-School.
-Of course, this ultimately also affects the quality.
+In principle, any player over the age of 16 can apply for Q-School.
+This, of course, ultimately affects the quality of the players.

-Many players would certainly like to have the experience of playing in such a tournament without displaying the necessary quality.
+Many players would certainly like to have the experience of playing in such a tournament without having to demonstrate the necessary quality.

-For this reason, the PDC has decided to introduce a relatively high entry fee in order to discourage such players - after all, the Q-School is already about serious qualifying tournaments.
+For this reason, the PDC has decided to introduce a relatively high entry fee to put a stop to such players – after all, Q-School is already about serious qualifying tournaments.

 The entry fee is currently just over 500 euros .
-If a player actually wins the tour card, he has to add a little more than 100 euros.
+If a player actually earns a tour card, he or she will have to add just over 100 euros.

-This means that in the end only players who are actually serious about being a professional in darts sign up.
+This means that in the end, only players who are actually serious about becoming professional darts sign up.

-Tip: If you would like to watch a tournament like this, you also have the chance to follow the PDC Q-School via the live stream from DartConnect - or via the official PDC streaming channel.
+Tip: If you would like to watch such a tournament, you also have the chance to follow the PDC Q-School via the DartConnect live stream – or via the PDC’s official streaming channel.

 Where can I register for the PDC qualifying school?

-Registration for the Qualifying School can be done either via this link for already registered users or via this link for new registration .
+Registration for the Qualifying School is done either via this link for already registered users or via this link for new registration .

-After registering, you will receive an email in which you must confirm your participation in the tournament .
-However, the registration process can take up to 48 hours .
+After registering, you will receive an email asking you to confirm your participation in the tournament .
+However, the registration process may take up to 48 hours .

-The games themselves will take place simultaneously in Great Britain and Germany from January 8th to 14th, 2024 .
-The venue in Germany is the Wunderland Kalkar.
+The Games themselves will take place simultaneously in Great Britain and Germany from January 8 to 14, 2024.
+The venue in Germany is Wunderland Kalkar.

-Now we come to another important point that will interest many players.
+Now we come to another important point that should interest many players.

 How does the ranking work and who currently receives a tour card?

-Important for this paragraph: we are limiting ourselves here to which players receive a tour card through Q-School.
-A few tour tickets are also given to other players outside of Q-School.
-However, this will not be the focus of this article.
+Important for this paragraph: we'll limit ourselves here to which players receive a tour card through Q-School.
+A few tour cards are also awarded to other players outside of Q-School.
+However, this isn't the focus of this article.

 • European Qualifying Tour: Winner

-The remaining tour cards will ultimately be awarded based on the further Order of Merit of the Q-School tournaments.
-This means that 12 tour cards will initially be awarded to winners and finalists through the tournaments - the rest according to the Order of Merit.
+The remaining tour cards will be awarded based on the Order of Merit of the Q-School tournaments.
+Thus, 12 tour cards will initially be awarded to winners and finalists through the tournaments, with the remaining ones based on the Order of Merit.

 Can you play on the PDC Circuit without a Tour Card?

-The PDC Challenge Tour is made up of 24 tournaments , each with a maximum prize of £ 2,500.
-Here, too, it is of course a real tournament with a darts caller like you see on TV.
+The PDC Challenge Tour consists of 24 tournaments , each with a top prize of £ 2,500.
+This is, of course, a real tournament with a darts caller , like the ones you see on TV.

-Of course, it's all about being there, even if you just missed registering.
-The players also have the opportunity to take part in the Associate Qualifiers for the European Tour tournaments.
+Of course, being there is everything, even if you missed the opportunity to register.
+Players also have the opportunity to participate in the Associate Qualifiers for the European Tour tournaments.

-There is also a development tour for players who are under 24 years old .
+There is also a Development Tour for players under 24 years of age .

 What are the differences between the European Qualifying Tour and the UK Q School?

-Now we have already touched on the changes since 2018 between the UK Q-School and the European Qualifying School.
+Now we have already discussed the changes since 2018 between the UK Q-School and the European Qualifying School.

-The reason for this is as follows: in order to avoid long journeys, the PDC has decided to set up two locations.
-One location in Great Britain for the large number of players in the UK and one location in Hildesheim in Germany for the remaining European countries.
+The reason for this is that, to avoid long travel distances, the PDC decided to create two locations: one in Great Britain for the large number of players in the UK, and one in Hildesheim, Germany, for the rest of Europe.

-• Participants UK-Q-School: All players from Great Britain, Gibraltar, Northern Ireland, Ireland
+• UK Q-School participants: All players from Great Britain, Gibraltar, Northern Ireland, Ireland

-• Participants European-Q-School: All players from the remaining European countries
+• European Q-School participants: All players from the remaining European countries

-Infobox: However, players outside of Europe can of course also take part in the tournaments.
-They can ultimately choose which PDC Q-School they would like to take part in.
+Infobox: Of course, players from outside Europe can also participate in the tournaments.
+They can ultimately choose which PDC Q-School they want to participate in.

-In total , over 600 players competed at the tournaments in Wigan and Hildesheim each year to win one of the coveted tour cards, which are valid for two years .
+In total, over 600 players competed in the tournaments in Wigan and Hildesheim this year to win one of the coveted tour cards, which is valid for two years .

 German players at the PDC Q-School – winners and statistics

-The level has risen extremely in recent years.
-Players who play an average below a constant 80 points actually have almost no chance of securing one of the coveted tour cards.
+The standard has risen dramatically in recent years.
+Players who consistently average below 80 points now have virtually no chance of securing one of the coveted tour cards.

-In order to get an impression of the level at which the Pro Tour players are already active, we have created a small overview of the most important statistics of the Q-School .
+To get an idea of the level at which the Pro Tour players are already active, we have created a short overview of the most important statistics from Q-School .

-And this clearly shows that there are already semi-professionals at work here who still have significant potential for improvement if they develop strongly:
+And this clearly shows that there are already semi-professionals at work here who still have considerable potential for improvement if they develop strongly:

-• German winners 2020: Steffen Stiepmann (on day 4 in Hildesheim)
+• German winner 2020: Steffen Stiepmann (on day 4 in Hildesheim)

 • Required average for a tour card: at least 85 over four tournament days